feverbrew/hatgame/README.md

 Currently working on:
 - Battle graphics
+- Different kinds of monsters
+- Weapon and hat library

 Needs to be implemented:
-- Advanced battle system (special attacks and learning them)
+- Advanced battle system (hat game)
 - Shops
-- Different kinds of monsters
 - Random map design
 - Story and goal
-- Weapon and hat library
 - Level system
+- Abilities

 Thanks for checking this out, any contributions or suggestions (or critiques) are welcome!